 “Not only were (the GDP) details weak, but since the second quarter ended we've seen yet another escalation in the trade wars and associated uncertainty, alongside further weakness in the global growth backdrop and commodity prices,” DePratto wrote in a research note.
 “The rear-view mirror may be showing a rebound of growth, but the road ahead continues to crumble.”

-Whether the Bank of Canada drops its overnight target rate by 25 basis points this week, next month or in December, chances are high a cut is coming before an increase.
+Whether the BoC drops its overnight target rate by 25 basis points this week, next month, or in December, chances are high a cut is coming before an increase.

 So how would that affect your mortgage loan?